paul-wolf/djaq/README.md

-Djaq provides an instant API to your Django models data with a highly expressive query language.
+Djaq provides an instant remote API to your Django models data with a highly expressive query language.
 It requires almost no configuration.

 In contrast to the QuerySet class that provides a Python API, Djaq queries are strings.
-A query string might look like this:
+A query string for our example dataset might look like this:

     (b.name as title, b.publisher.name as publisher) Book b